 Raised Garden Beds – Preparation of Location

 One of the most important aspects of a raised vegetable bed is proper location.
 Choose a site that provides sufficient sunlight and water.
-When it comes to the best way to build a raised garden bed, areas that get at least 5 to 8 hours of full sun is recommended.
+When it comes to the best way to build a raised garden bed, areas that get at least five to eight hours of full sun is recommended.
 Try to place the beds facing north to south to take full advantage of the sun.
 The soil in a raised bed warms faster and dries out more quickly than soil at ground level; therefore, you will need to water your raised vegetable garden often, especially during hot, dry weather.

 When considering how to make a home made raised garden, it is just as important for the plants to be in an area that is accessible to rainwater as well.
 When applying water to elevated raised gardens, it is often better to use soaker hoses which can be placed directly on the bed; the use of sprinklers can also be used but are more likely to spread diseases if the foliage stays excessively wet.
 The use of organic mulches, such as straw or hay, can also be used to help retain moisture within these vegetable gardens.